raulvazquez7/analytics-engineer-challenge/Part2/README.md

 ### Approach

+To carry out the project, I worked with DBT and BigQuery, where I created the tables, views, and the model.
+I can provide access to the GCP project if needed to review the work done.

 My approach was to create a model in dbt differentiating between three phases:

 - **staging**: create basic views that extract data from the tables we will work with.